Serum Calcium Test: Normal Range, Symptoms & Importance

 • Seizures (in severe cases)

-Symptoms of High Calcium Level (Hypercalcemia)
+Symptoms of High Calcium Levels (Hypercalcemia)

 Mild hypercalcemia usually shows no symptoms, but an abnormally high blood calcium level can be concerning and may affect essential organs like the kidneys, heart, and brain.
 Symptoms include